FabriceSerapion/php_cloud_run_supabase_pgsql/README.md

 - add tests
   - unit
   - integration with a dockerized local db
+- use SSL to connect to the DB
 - use connection pooling to connect to db for better performance
 - create a staging environment
 - map a custom domain to your GCP Cloud Run service (create another Artifact repo + image in another region if your current region does not support domain mappings)